-Ms. Kalmes has prepared over 200 regulatory human health risk assessments for various properties, including former landfills, industrial, residential, recreational, and agricultural properties and schools, including Brownfields Sites addressing potential chemical exposure in air, soil, and groundwater.
+Ms. Kalmes has prepared over 200 regulatory human health risk assessments for various properties, including former landfills, industrial, residential, recreational, and agricultural properties and schools, including Brownfields Sites addressing potential solvent, petroleum, PCB, and metals exposure in air, soil, and groundwater.
+Ms. Kalmes has evaluated residential and commercial soil vapor intrusion issues for TCE and PCE and other volatile chemicals through use of soil vapor modeling and air monitoring tools.
 She has communicated risk results to a variety of stakeholders, including neighborhood, worker, and community groups.
 Ms. Kalmes has evaluated residential and commercial soil vapor intrusion issues through use of soil vapor modeling and air monitoring tools.

 Ms. Kalmes has taught numerous courses on risk assessment, industrial hygiene and toxicology at the University of California Extension Program and has developed and conducted more than 100 training programs.
 Ms. Kalmes has been an invited speaker at numerous professional conferences is frequently invited to speak and lecture on exposure assessment methods.
-Ms. Kalmes often interacts with local and state regulatory agencies and has testified as an expert in the area of industrial hygiene, exposure and risk assessment, as well as beryllium, sulfide, and lead exposure.
+Ms. Kalmes often interacts with local and state regulatory agencies and has testified as an expert in the area of industrial hygiene, Proposition 65 and exposure and human health risk assessment.

 CREDENTIALS & PROFESSIONAL HONORS